Apollo MCP Server User Guide

 Apollo MCP Server supports reading GraphQL operations from Apollo-formatted persisted query manifest files.

-You can set the persisted query manifest file for the MCP Server by using the --manifest
+Set the persisted query manifest file for the MCP Server with the operations

 option.
 The MCP Server supports hot reloading of persisted query manifests, so changes to manifests are applied without restarting.